 - Fiber-rich foods, such as whole grains, dark green vegetables, seaweeds, nuts and seeds, vegetables and green tea.

-- Proteins that have been found to provide safe, effective sources of energy and wellness that have been used successfully for generations
+- Proteins that provide safe, effective sources of energy and wellness and have been used successfully for generations

-- A wide variety of nutritious foods that support a complex balance of digestive fluora
+- A wide variety of nutritious foods that support digestive flora

-For professional training on healing foods and how to prepare them properly according to individual needs, for the best seasonal diets, herbs and supplements, become a Holistic Nutritional Coach at the Academy of Healing Nutrition online, in New York and London.
+If you need professional training on healing foods and their preparation as well as specialist information on the best seasonal diets, herbs and supplements, become a Holistic Nutritional Coach with the Academy of Healing Nutrition online, in New York and London.